-Where grants are provided on a one-off or ad hoc basis, grant guidelines must be approved but are not required to be published.
+Where grants are provided on a one-off or ad hoc basis, grant guidelines are not required and the requirement to publish upcoming grant opportunities is not applicable.
 However, officials must ensure that information about the grant(s) awarded is made available on the NSW Government Grants and Funding Finder no later than 45 calendar days after the grant agreement takes effect, including the name of the recipient, the amount paid and the grant activity (subject to the legal or policy exceptions outlined above).
 As above, if there is no grant agreement, then the period of 45 calendar days commences when the first payment is paid to the grantee.